RULES & REGS

 Pets are not allowed.
 However, this does not apply to guide dogs or service animals.
 Please see ‘Accessibility’ for more information.

-You can book your hotel through CanGift Hospitality.
-If you book directly through the hotel, you will not receive the special rates CanGift Hospitality has negotiated.
+You can book your hotel online through CanGift Hospitality.
+Use the special hotel links provided by CanGift and you will receive the special rates CanGift Hospitality has negotiated.
 Hotel bookings open November 1, 2021.

 The CanGift board has approved a motion formalizing the unwritten policy prohibiting exhibitors from taking retail buyers off the show floor to visit exhibitors' off-site showrooms during market hours.